Herbert Westermark: Medical career

 Westermark received a Licentiate of Medicine degree in Stockholm in 1918 and then worked as an assistant physician (underläkare) at Karlskrona Hospital in 1919, aman at the obstetrics clinic at Allmänna BB in Stockholm in 1921.
 Westermark then worked at the gynecological clinic from 1923 to 1924 and as a general practitioner in Stockholm in 1925.
 He received a Doctor of Medicine degree in 1926 and worked in Bromma from 1926 to 1930.

 Westermark became a naval surgeon of the 2nd class in the Swedish Naval Medical Officers' Corps in 1918 and of the 1st class in 1920.
-Westermark served as a staff doctor in the Coastal Fleet from 1925 to 1930, 1934 and in 1935.
+Westermark served as a staff doctor in the Coastal Fleet from 1925 to 1930, 1934, and 1935.
 He was appointed 1st naval surgeon in the Swedish Naval Medical Officers' Corps in 1936.
 From 1937 to 1956, Westermark served as Surgeon-in-Chief of the Swedish Navy and head of the Swedish Naval Medical Officers' Corps as well as Inspector for the Navy's Medical Service.

-Westermark was a member of the board of the Swedish Medical Society (Svenska läkaresällskapets nämnd) from 1930 to 1955 and one of the principals for Oscar II Jubilee Fund from 1937.
+Westermark was a member of the board of the Swedish Medical Society (Svenska läkaresällskapets nämnd) from 1930 to 1955 and one of the principals for the Oscar II Jubilee Fund from 1937.
 Westermark wrote about personal history, naval medicine, obstetrics and gynecology.